 Because the method uses a script on the search engine side, the execution is slower than projections that do not use it.

 The Optimizely Search & Navigation .NET client API's Select method is less powerful than the in-memory LINQ version.
 Compared to most other LINQ providers, the method is powerful.

 Select` method's primary limitation is that it does not support projecting from complex types, except for enumerables of non-complex types.
 In other words, in the example above, you could not project the full Author object.
 However, you could project individual fields from the Author object to a complex object.

 Select` method can not project user-defined functions or delegates.
 When you use a user-defined function, it could request and load the entire object, including the binary attachment fields and nested objects.
 Avoid using user-defined functions or delegates.
 Instead, explicitly declare the projection in the select expression.

 In general, the `

-And avoid to do something like this
+And avoid doing something like this.

 ## Select and the fluent API